philjackson/twerp/README.md

 method must be called when it's finished and should also take the number of tests you expected to run.

-Any methods that begin with 'setup' will run before each test method and any that start with 'teardown' will run after each test method. `setup` will always run before other setup functions and `teardown` will always run before other teardown methods.
+Any methods that begin with "setup" will run before each test method and any that start with 'teardown' will run after each test method. `setup` will always run before other setup functions and `teardown` will always run before other teardown methods.
+The others will run in alphabetical order.
 So for example, with a class that looks like this:

     class Hello
       "teardown webserver":